The best 4G network

 O2: 4G cost and reliability

-O2's 4G offering has improved in recent years, connecting more areas of the UK than ever before, however, it still disappoints when it comes to speeds and is still positioned as country's slowest operator.
+O2's 4G offering has vastly improved in recent years, though it still falls behind its rivals when it comes to speeds and coverage.

 Three: 4G cost and reliability